 The key operational principles covering these risks are: regular review of risk appetite; risk analysis; confirmation that tax risk data remains fit for purpose; and appropriate controls.
 These are regularly reviewed and updated as appropriate.
-In addition to this, our Internal Audit team provides independent assurance to the Board that the design and operation of the tax risk controls across the Group are effective.
+In addition to this, our Internal Audit team provides independent assurance on a periodic basis to the Board that the design and operation of the tax risk controls across the Group are effective.